bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "Let's see, if I can get a read on him" he said as he started to mumble some incantations, while the others finished cleaning the dishes.

-They all gathered around the table, as the image in the mirror slowly started to waver, as an image of their mill showed.
+They all gathered around the table, as the mirror slowly started to waver, and an image of their mill showed itself on its surface.
-The image turned towards south-east, and started shooting with great speed, rushing faster than anything could move, over mountains, past forests, lakes, and deserts, before it slowly descended over a rocky path with a two travelers walking side by side.
+The image turned towards south-east, and started shooting with great speed, rushing faster than anything could move, over mountains, past forests, lakes, and hills, before it slowly descended over a rocky path with a two travelers walking side by side.
 As the focus came down to head height, it started to spin around the two in a slow pace, showing Ildrex walking next to a half-orc.
+Both were carrying backpacks, with small pouches hanging from their belts.
+Ildrex had an odd-looking sword hanging at his side, and shoulder pads made of leather, while the half-orc wore a robe and were only identified by the two tusks in her mouth - the rest of the face covered under a hood.
 They were both laughing, and Ildrex looked happy in the moment.
+Suddenly the half-orc stopped, look around until it seemed like she was looking directly at the family, as she made some gestures with her fingers towards them.

-Donaar had started to breath heavily, and had to let go of the scrying spell, before he collapsed into his chair, as the image turned back into and ordinary mirror.
+Donaar started to breath heavily, and had to let go of the scrying spell, before he collapsed into his chair, as the image turned back into and ordinary mirror.

 "Well-" he started gasped from his chair.
 "It looks like he has found a travel companion."